 Cookies, which are small pieces of information that are stored by the web browser on a computer hard drive, help us identify repeat visitors, how you have found us, items added to shopping carts etc. Should you wish to reject cookies, please check with your browser guidelines.
 Cookies helps us determine how to bring to you a better service.

 Our site uses a sign-up form for customers to request information, products, and services.
 We collect visitors contact information (like their email address).
-Contact information from the sign-up form is used to send orders to our customers.
-The customers contact information is used to get in touch with the visitor when necessary.
+Contact information from the sign-up form is used to disperse fundraising funds, rewards or get in touch with the visitor when necessary.
 Users may opt-out of receiving future mailings.

 Assessing and correcting personal information?

 You may request access to personal information we hold about you and you may request corrections be made to that information.
-You can do so by contacting us directly, or by logging into “My Account” if you have an active account with us.
+You can do so by contacting us directly using the Contact page.

 How we secure personal information?